IntelLabs/flrc/doc/building-ghc.md

 ## For Nix Users

-If you use [Nix](nix), here is how you can spawn a sub-shell with needed tools and packages to work with all (the compilation) of FLRC-LIB, FLRC and HRC:
+If you use [Nix], here is how you can spawn a sub-shell with needed tools and packages to work with all (the compilation) of FLRC-LIB, FLRC and HRC:

 ```bash